tbklang/documentation/docs_src/implementation/35-typechecking.md

 TODO: Document this now

-Coercion has a set of rules (TODO: docuemnt them) in terms of what can be coerced.
+Coercion has a set of rules (TODO: document them) in terms of what can be coerced.
 AT the end of the day if the coercion fails then a `CoercionException` is thrown, if, however it succeeds then a `CastedValueInstruction` will be placed into the memory location (the variable) pointed to by the `ref` parameter of `typeEnforce(..., ..., ref Instruction coercedInstruction, true)`.

 ##### Example